ngallo/bddoc/README.md

 - **Configuration Attributes**
     - **StoryInfoAttribute:** *Attribute used to configure the persistence of the story.
 Two properties can be configured:*
-        - ** *GroupName:* ** *Can be any string and it is used for grouping stories in the documentation.
-Input text is used as title of the group*
+        - **GroupName:** *Can be any string and it is used for grouping stories in the documentation.
+Input text is used as title of the group.*
-        - ** *StoryId:* ** *It is used to identify the Story as well as used as name of the bddoc file generated*
+        - **StoryId:** *It is used to identify the Story as well as used as name of the bddoc file generated.*
 - **Documentation Attributes** *(Order property can be used to decide in which the order attributes will presented in documentation)*
     - **StoryAttribute:** *Represents the story description.
-Its constructor requires to get in input a textual description of the story (It is used as title in the generated documentation)*
+Its constructor requires in input a textual description of the story (It is used as title in the generated documentation)*
-    - **InOrderToAttribute:** *Its constructor requires to get in input a textual description which will bepart of the documentation*
+    - **InOrderToAttribute:** *Its constructor requires in input a textual description which will bepart of the documentation*
-    - **AsAttribute:** *Its constructor requires to get in input a textual description which will be part of the documentation*
+    - **AsAttribute:** *Its constructor requires in input a textual description which will be part of the documentation*
-    - **IWantToAttribute:** *Its constructor requires to get in input a textual description which will be part of the documentation*
+    - **IWantToAttribute:** *Its constructor requires in input a textual description which will be part of the documentation*

 ```csharp
     [StoryInfo("NUnit-ReturnsGoToStockStory", GroupName = "Warehouse")]